lyz-code/clinv/docs/adr/002-service-risk-assessment.md

 For the `risk` we may start with:

 * The number of `Information` entities accessed by the service.
+* The number of `Service`s that depend on the current one.
 * A list of common risks.

 In the next iteration, we could give the `Information` model a `risk` attribute